5 Tips for Super-Tender, Super-Flavorful Lamb

 4. Let the meat rest after cooking.

-Like all other cuts of meat, it’s important to let the roasted leg of lamb rest for about 20 minutes after coming out of the oven.
+Like with all other cuts of meat, it’s important to let the roasted leg of lamb rest for about 20 minutes after coming out of the oven.
 This lets the juices redistribute back into the meat instead of running all over the platter or cutting board.

-5. Always slice the meat against the grain.
+5. Always slice against the grain.

 You’ve cooked a beautiful piece of meat, now it’s just as important that you slice it correctly.
 Lamb should always be sliced against the grain to get the most tender slices.